Experience the vitality and global breadth of contemporary African diaspora communities.

 See one of Africa’s largest mosques, the Great Mosque of Touba, and other important cultural and religious sites during four weeks in Senegal.

-Visit Italy to examine the experience of African and Muslim groups living there.
+Visit Italy and France to examine the experience of African and Muslim groups living there.

 Produce a cumulative project based on your observations in all three countries at the end of the program.

 Key Topics of Study